britt/britt.github.com/content/cocktails/yippee-kay-yay-motherfucker/index.md

 path: /cocktails/yippee-kay-yay-motherfucker/
 ---

 A spicy variant on the Old Fashioned, a tribute to [John McClane](https://en.wikipedia.org/wiki/John_McClane) and a terrible pun.
-Right click and [save the image](#highball-import) to import into [Highball](http://www.studioneat.com/products/highball).

 ### Ingredients